epfl-dlab/WikiHist.html/README.md

 The number in the directory name indicates the step number of the process.

 ## Downloading the dataset
-To download the dataset locally and work with it, check the scripts inside the `downlading_the_final_data` directory.

 ### Dependencies
 The downloading scripts have the following dependency: